medic/cht-conf/src/fn/README.md

 Actions are defined as usable if they exist in this directory.

-The API is that they should export something like this:
+Their module should look something like this:

 ```js
 module.exports = {